Also known as: Aquarium granuloma and Fish tank granuloma

 Antibiotics are used to treat this infection.
 They are chosen based on the results of the culture and skin biopsy.

-Swimming pool granulomas can usually be treated completely with antibiotics.
+Swimming pool granulomas can usually be cured with antibiotics.
+However, you may have scarring.

-Occasionally, joint or bone infections occur.
-The disease may be longer or more complicated in patients whose immune system is not working properly.
+Tendon, joint or bone infections sometimes occur.
+The disease may be harder to treat in patients whose immune system is not working well.

 Calling your health care provider